 Needless to say, there were countless contributes to comic books throughout its lengthy history.
 However, a character known as Superman pioneered the industry by introducing the concept of a super hero in 1938.
 Since then, he had gone through many revisions, but none as significant as comic book writer and artist John Byrne.

 After nearly 50 years, John Byrne was assigned to revamp the Superman series following his long running contributions at Marvel Comics.
 The timing was perfect as well, as Crisis on Infinite Earths just ended, which was a story that was meant for clarity and simplification of the DC universe (which is ironic in my opinion, because the story was confusing as hell).
 His major input was in the form of a mini-series called The Man of Steel.
-Luckily you can find this series in paperback, but due to a movie having the same name, it is often buried and hard to find.
+Luckily you can find this series in paperback on Amazon, (affiliate link) but due to a movie having the same name, it is often buried and hard to find.

 So what did John Byrne, comic book artist and writer, change in Superman’s heritage?
 Very much, but not too much.
 I mean that in a good way.
 For starters, Clark Kent was not Superboy before coming Superman.
 He also has no Fortress of Solitude, and his adopted parents stay alive throughout his adult years.
 These decisions have created a permanent impact for future versions of Superman, however it might be more accurate to credit the Superman film with Christopher Reeves as influencing many of these decisions (minus the Fortress thing).